Sexual violence takes many forms, including rape, intimate partner sexual assault, military sexual trauma, and child sexual abuse, among others.

 While the term “sexual assault” can sometimes refer to a broad range of unwanted sexual contact, sexual assault in Texas is legally defined as rape.

-A 2015 study by the Institute on Domestic Violence and Sexual Assault at the University of Texas found that approximately two in five Texas women will experience some form of sexual violence in their lifetime, while only 9% will report the assault.
+A 2015 study by the Institute on Domestic Violence and Sexual Assault at the University of Texas found that 2 in 5 women and 1 in 5 men will be sexually assaulted in their lifetime.
+Approximately 2 in 5 Texas women will experience some form of sexual violence in their lifetime; that is 4.2 million adult women.

 You have options.
 Rape is never your fault, no matter the circumstances.